-On October 15, 2021, the White House announced that beginning on November 8, 2021, foreign nationals traveling to the United States will be required to demonstrate proof of full vaccination against COVID-19.
+Foreign nationals traveling to the United States are required to demonstrate proof of full vaccination against COVID-19.
 The U.S. Centers for Disease Control and Prevention (CDC) has stated that, for purposes of entry into the United States, the accepted vaccines will include U.S. approved and World Health Organization (WHO) Emergency Use Listing vaccines.

 For additional information about how this may affect your travel to the United States, please see https://www.cdc.gov/coronavirus/2019-ncov/travelers/noncitizens-US-air-travel.html, as well as our U.S. Embassy vaccination webpage which has additional helpful links.

-The U.S. Embassy has resumed limited processing for all visa categories.
-To make an appointment, please visit here.
-Due to limited resources and appointments, applicants should expect a longer-than-normal wait time for this service and plan accordingly.
+The U.S. Embassy has resumed processing for all visa categories.
+Due to high demand, applicants should expect a longer-than-normal wait time for this service and plan accordingly.